Seelengrab/Seelengrab.github.io/articles/Julia Abstractions for Arduino registers/index.md

        export $pinb, $ddrb, $portb
     end
 end

+# ...
+# and so on for ~600 LOC :')
 ```

 I spent a full day on these constants, writing them out by hand.
 I only learnt afterwards that I could have generated these from some
 XML file :') I'm telling myself that I didn't know the exact interface I wanted to use yet (which was true, the interface evolved
 while writing out pins & bits one by one), but I'll definitely do that for the next chip.
 Regardless, now all of the registers and their
-individual pins should be defined as constants under the `AVRDevies.ATmega328p` submodule.
+individual pins should be defined as constants under the `AVRDevies.ATmega328p` submodule, since those pins and registers

-The definitions themselves for this chip finally ended up in the `ATmega328p` submodule of `AVRDevices`, since those pins and registers
 are for that chip.
 Full disclosure though, I do not own other chips that I could target with this, so unless someone else wants to
 contribute, it'll probably stay like this for now.

+[^cmacro]: To be clear here - this allows me to use the exact same syntax for reading & writing a single bit of a register while also using that same syntax in `if` branches.
+Working on this syntax also lead to challenging some friends of mine to express the exact same convenience in C, which nerdsniped them for about an hour.. :) Can you figure out the trick?
+The rules were the following: 1) `val = FOOBAR` reads the bit `FOOBAR` of a register as a boolean value (no truthiness); 2) `FOOBAR = true` must write only that bit; 3) `if FOOBAR` must also be possible for branching.
+You are free to replace `FOOBAR` with whatever you want, as long as it's the exact same in all three places.

 ## A new blinking Hope